 The world is full of many different cuisines, and healthy dishes can be found in all of them.
-It’s hard to realize this, however, if you’ve spent much time reading today’s popular literature about food.
-All too often, extremism has replaced common sense.
+Unfortunately, it may be hard to recognize this if you’ve spent much time reading today’s food writing.
+All too often, food fads have replaced common sense eating.
 Entire food groups are being condemned as “unhealthy” by diet “experts” who know more about marketing than they do about nutrition.
 In the minds of some of these “experts”, good nutrition seems to revolve more around avoiding food than it does around eating it.

 If you want to eat a healthy diet, without going to extremes, the process is actually pretty simple:

-- Eat foods that are relatively close to their natural state.
-I’m not recommending meals of uncooked meat and raw vegetables.
-I’m suggesting that people eat foods that contain minimal or no chemical preservatives, no artificial flavors and little to no added sugar, fat or salt.
+Eat foods that are relatively close to their natural state.
+This doesn’t mean uncooked meat and raw vegetables.
+It means foods that contain minimal or no chemical preservatives, no artificial flavors and little to no added sugar, fat or salt.